2025

 Our Workforce Profile

-This year, we welcomed 132 new staff, growing our dedicated team to 415 people.
-Our workforce comprises 160 full-time, 112 part-time, and 143 casual staff members.
+Workpower’s dedicated team of 415 people comprises 160 full-time, 112 part-time, and 143 casual staff members.
 To strengthen our recruitment pipeline, we established new partnerships with Murdoch University, South Metro TAFE, and the University of Western Australia, creating pathways for students in relevant disciplines to work with us while they study.

 Investing in Our Team's Development